 Any bugs which remain after an epic release, need to be relabeled and prioritized in the general process because they are now affecting live customers.
 It is the responsibility for the PM and engineering lead of the epic to label and prioritize these.
 It is expected that the vast majority of these bugs (if not all) will be addressed as part of the cooldown sprint

-However, our customer facing teams (Sales, Account Management, Customer Support) are encouraged to advocate to the PMs and QA team to expedite and reprioritize a bug for the well being of our customers.
+However, our customer facing teams (Sales, Account Management, Customer Support) are encouraged to advocate to the QA team to expedite and reprioritize a bug for the well being of our customers.
 Even if a particular repo is beneath the threshold, certain bugs may be introduced into sprint planning.